This is the multi-page printable view of this section. Click here to print.

 Tips

-- Code review that there are tests that meet the acceptance criteria agreed upon by the team.
+- Focus the review on the tests and code readability.
+The tests should meet the acceptance criteria agreed upon by

 - Keep pull requests small.
-Look in to Work Decomposition for guidance.
+Look into Work Decomposition

 - As the person being reviewed, remember the 10 Commandments of Code Review